Bernie Guindon: Hells Angels and retirement

-Guindon accused another Hells Angel, Steven Gault, of being a police informer, which led to tensions between the two; ultimately it emerged that Gault was a police informer who was paid $1 million by the Ontario government for his work.
+Guindon accused another Hells Angel, Steven Gault, of being a police informer, which led to tensions between the two; ultimately it emerged that Gault was indeed a police informer who was paid $1 million by the Ontario government for his work.
 In April 2006, Gault unexpectedly arrived at Guindon's house one evening with a vague offer to pay him $5,000 in exchange for some unspecified work that Gault had planned.
-Guindon recalled: "He promised me five thousands dollars a month and I said no. I didn't know what he meant by 'work with him'.
-I just knew it would mean trouble."
+Guindon recalled: "He promised me five thousand dollars a month and I said no. I didn't know what he meant by 'work with him'.
+I just knew it would mean trouble.
 Distrusting Gault, whom he believed was setting up him for something, Guindon decided to retire from the Hells Angels the next day.
-Guindon handed in his jacket with the Hells Angel patch, which Gault as the Oshawa chapter's treasurer burned to signify that Guindon was now out of the club and Guindon was given a ring to show that he left the Hells Angels in "good standing".
+Guindon handed in his jacket with the Hells Angel patch, which Gault as the Oshawa chapter's treasurer burned to signify that Guindon was now out of the club and Guindon was given a ring to show that he left the Hells Angels in good standing, or "out good."
 Guindon's mother, scarred by years of domestic abuse by his father, was opposed to him leaving the Hells Angels, believing that his membership was the best way of protecting herself against being hurt again.
-Despite his mother's protests, he stuck with his decision to leave, arguing that he had already been to prison twice and that as long as Gault was his chapter's treasurer, it was likely that he would get a third prison sentence.
+Despite his mother's protests, he stuck with his decision to leave, arguing that he had already been to prison twice and that as long as Gault was his chapter's treasurer it was likely that he would get a third prison sentence.
 On 30 March 2008, Guindon's house in Oshawa was burned down in a case of arson.
-Guindon had just sold his house and had cancelled his insurance, causing him to take a loss on the items consumed in the fire.
+Guindon had just sold the house and had cancelled his insurance, causing him to take a loss on the items consumed in the fire.
 More damagingly, Guindon did not believe in keeping his money in a bank, and all of his wealth in the form of cash which he had hidden inside of his house was also devoured by the flames, costing him millions.
-On 11 September 2009, he remarried Blais, whom he had first married nearly 48 years earlier in 1961.
+On 11 September 2009, he finally married Blais whom he had living with for a number of years.